jibbs1703/Retail-Chat-Agent-Backend/README.md

 # Research Paper Agent

-An intelligent, automated system designed to streamline the entire research paper workflow—from discovery to citation management.
+An intelligent, automated system designed to streamline the entire research paper workflow — from discovery to citation management.

 ## Overview